-Do not modify the defibrillator.
+Do not modify the defibrillator or CodeManagement Module.

 Use only ECG cables that are specified for use with this device.
 Protection of the device against defibrillator discharge is dependent on the use of ECG cables that are specified by Physio-Control.